dyninst/dyninst/docs/patchAPI/public/PatchCFG.h.rst

   .. cpp:function:: bool containsAddress(Address addr)

-      Checks if ``addr`` is contained in the range of this loop’s basic blocks.
+      Checks if ``addr`` is contained in the range of this loop's basic blocks.

   .. cpp:function:: bool containsAddressInclusive(Address addr)

-      Checks if ``addr`` is contained in the range of this loop’s basic blocks or its children.
+      Checks if ``addr`` is contained in the range of this loop's basic blocks or its children.

   .. cpp:function:: int getLoopEntries(vector<PatchBlock*>& entries)